 A reclassification occurs as a result of a review of job content and is based upon job duties and labor market salary information rather than individual performance.
 A reorganization or job restructuring occurs in response to organizational, operational, and/or technological needs.
 In both situations, an entire class of positions or only one or more individual positions within a class may be affected.

-Section 2.
-All inconsistent provisions of former resolutions, ordinances, or policies are hereby appealed.
+All inconsistent provisions of former resolutions, ordinances, or policies

 Section 3.
 This resolution shall be effective June 30, 2012.